arvesv/Experiments/README.md

 ## The things I have tested

-- [x]  Using SSH to access remote hosts from the generic build agents [remotessh.yml](.github/workflows/remotessh.yml)
+- [x]  Using SSH to access remote hosts from a [Github Actions script](.github/workflows/remotessh.yml)

-- [x]  Multi architecture builds (arm64 and amdx64)
+- [x]  Multi architecture Docker builds (arm64 and amdx64) in a [GitHub Actions script](.github/workflows/docker-publish.yml)

-- [ ] Test GitHub releases and the "latest" tag
+- [x] Test GitHub releases, Docker build on Git tags, what should the latest point to.
+[Find a methodology](docs/releasestags.md)